oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

    ![Oracle Cloud console, Navigation Menu](images/3-1-1-menu.png " ")

-3. Make sure you are in the comppartment **apmworkshop**.
+3. Make sure you are in the compartment **apmworkshop**.
 If not, select it from the pulldown menu.

    ![Oracle Cloud console, file systems](images/3-1-1-2-filesystem.png " ")